AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

 - is_median: do we want to use median or mean when select optimal number of features.
 1 is for median, 0 is for mean (default)

 - is_balanced: do we want to use weights during classification?
 0 is for equal weights (default), 1 is for weight depending on class size.

+**Data**

+To run the codes, 2 files are needed for each dataset: metadata and species profile.

+- [Dataset 1](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJEB62678) is available on NCBI under BioProject PRJEB62678.
+In the species profile, name the first column Sample_id.
+- [Dataset 2](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA730851) can be found on NCBI BioProject PRJNA730851.

+**Requirements**

+The versions of python modules are listed in requirements.txt.
+Install them by _pip install -r requirements.txt _ in terminal.

+Alternatively, import conda enviroment from _conda environment.yaml_

 **Reproducibility**